PRYSM-Lab/PHOS-UK/README.md

 **Please make sure that all input files, Excel files, Python scripts, and required model files are placed in the same working directory (same folder) before running the model.**

 **This is necessary to ensure that the optimisation framework can correctly read input data and execute without file path errors.**

+⚠️ Notice
+Before running PHOS, please unzip the CombinedData.zip and Step2_1.zip and place input data (CombinedData.csv and Step2_1.xlsx) in the same directory as the PHOS project.
+These files are distributed as ZIP archives because their original sizes exceed GitHub's file size limits, making it impractical to store them directly in the repository
 ---